Course Content

 As I mentioned earlier, we'll be managing our cloud database from our local computer.

-To do this, open MySQL Workbench and click on the connect
+To do this, open MySQL Workbench and click on the "connect" button:

 You'll see the following window.
 Here, we need to enter the data we specified when creating the database instance.

-You can find the database endpoint in AWS here:
+You can find the database endpoint (hostname) in AWS here:

-As you can see, it has appeared for me too:
+As you can see, it has shown up for me too:

 You can also go to your list of database instances in AWS and see that new connections with MySQL have appeared for the instance you connected to:

-Great job.
 We've successfully connected to the database instance through the local workbench.
-In the next chapter, we'll look at the basic commands we can use with such an instance and what our database will look like.
+In the next chapter, we'll explore the basic commands we can use with such an instance and what our database will look like.